 4. Keep Your Design Simple

 Cluttered, overworked designs usually don’t make much of an impact.
 To create a more effective design, try to keep it as simple as possible.
 Avoid using too much text.
 In terms of the design itself, choose bold elements with clean, simple lines.
 Leave a little bit of room around the edge of your design, as well.
 This will help account for “page bleed”, which is a problem where the outer edges of the design get lost during printing.
-Chose the right material to print your design onto choosing hygienic wall linings will prove to be a great decision.
+Chose the right material to print your design onto choosing Display printing will prove to be a great decision.

 5. View Your Design From Far Away